 Since WAAM is more closely related to direct energy deposition, the process functions by the way of melting and depositing the metal wire like arc welding.
 An electric arc is used as a heat source instead of a high-intensity laser beam like other DED processes.
 The part is built over a base plate layer by layer controlled by a robotic arm and the part is separated from the base by a wire cut.
 The wire is extruded from the centre of the nozzle and deposited on the plate in the form of beads which sticks together to form a part.
 WAAM equipment includes robotic or machine tool equipment, a build plate, CAD/CAM computer program to control the tool/robotic path, and feedstock wire.
 A large range of materials can be used for the WAAM process be it copper, mild steel, stainless steel, nickel alloys, aluminium alloys, titanium alloys or any other material which can be welded.

 Advantages of WAAM

-WAAM provide additional flexibility to combine multilateral products unlocking the potential to create unique products which are generally impossible to create using conventional manufacturing.
+- Multi-material capability - WAAM provides additional flexibility to combine multilateral products unlocking the potential to create unique products which are generally impossible to create using conventional manufacturing.

 Typical WAAM set-up.
 Photo credit: TWI